 4. Herculaneum is also important to remember

 People automatically think of Pompeii when they hear the name “Mount Vesuvius”.
 Many other ancient Roman settlements and towns were also destroyed by the volcanic eruption of 79 AD.
 Herculaneum was Pompeii’s small but wealthier rival.
-Herculaneum was closer to the volcano so it was covered with moltenlava instead of thick ash (pumice), which Pompeii had.
-Both sites are extremely well preserved, but Herculaneum was more heavily covered in mudflow, which made it more durable and therefore, more easily excavated for its original archeologists.
-It was eventually excavated, and today provides another fascinating insight into the history.
+Herculaneum was closer to the volcano so it was covered with molten lava instead of thick ash (pumice), which Pompeii had.
+Both sites are extremely well preserved, but Herculaneum was more heavily covered in a mudflow, which made it more durable and therefore, more easily excavated for its original archeologists.
+It was eventually excavated, and today provides another fascinating insight into its history.
 The upper-class Herculaneum is an economic rival to Pompeii’s middle-class Pompeii.
-It boasts many luxurious houses and marble-work that are not found in other towns.
-Because it is less well-known, it is often much more crowded.
+It boasts many luxurious houses and marble work that are not found in other towns.
+Because it is less well known, it is often much more crowded.
 Combining both towns into one day is possible with public transport.
-This makes it easy to access for Ancient Roman odysseys.
+This makes it easy to access Ancient Roman odysseys.

 6. It’s still active as an archeological site.

 It is something that many tourists forget to mention, but excavations in Pompeii are continuing.
 The area is constantly receiving new discoveries that give us more insight into Roman life as well as the history of the seaport town.
 Researchers believe that an inscription could have indicated the total population of Pompeii.
 They now believe that the city once had over 30,000 inhabitants.